-▲ Mandatory Prerequisites: Internet must be reachable and DNS must resolve from your EVE Server.
-EVE ISO installation requires internet access and DNS to get updates and install the latest EVE-PRO version from the EVE-NG repository, to check it, do a named ping, for example ping www.google.com
+- Mandatory Prerequisites: Internet must be reachable and DNS must resolve from your EVE Server.
+EVE ISO installation requires internet access and DNS to get updates and install the latest EVE-PRO version from the EVE-NG repository, to check it, do a named ping, for example ping www.google.com - It is mandatory that during install your cluster Satellite member have same time NTP synchronization as the Master server.

-Any existing EVE-NG Pro installation is already a EVE-NG "Master", cluster members will need to be installed as "Satellite" and can then easily be joined.
+Any existing EVE-NG Pro installation is already a EVE-NG "Master", cluster members will need to be installed as "Satellite" and then can be easily joined.
 Please refer Chapter 3

-15.4ESXi EVE Satellite VM installation
+15.4 ESXi EVE Satellite VM installation